 (10) Sole source means of such a unique nature that the contractor selected is clearly and justifiably the only practicable source to provide the service or personal property.
 Determination that the contractor selected is justifiably the sole source is based on either the uniqueness of the service or personal property or sole availability at the location required;

 (11) State agency means any agency, board, or commission of this state, except for the University of Nebraska or the Nebraska state colleges.
-For purposes of procurement of services, state agency does not include the University of Nebraska, the Nebraska state colleges, the courts, the Legislature, or any officer or state agency established by the Constitution of Nebraska; and
+For purposes of procurement of services, state agency does not include the University of Nebraska, the Nebraska state colleges, the Nebraska Investment Council, the courts, the Legislature, or any officer or state agency established by the Constitution of Nebraska.
+Changes made to this subdivision by Laws 2025, LB529, shall be construed to apply to any action taken on or after July 19, 2024; and

 (12) Temporary means a finite period of time with respect to a specific task or result relating to a contract for services.